silversub/terraform/provider/internet-services-resources.md

 ### Import
 {: #cis-certificate-order-import}

 The `ibm_cis_certificate_order` resource can be imported using the ID.
-The ID is formed from the certificate ID, the domain ID of the domain and the CRN concatentated by using a `:` character.
+The ID is formed from the certificate ID, the domain ID of the domain and the CRN  Concatenated  by using a `:` character.

 The domain ID and CRN is located on the **Overview** page of the {{site.data.keyword.cis_full_notm}} instance of the UI domain heading, or by using the `ibmcloud cis` CLI commands.